eco-ben/ADRIA-reef-indicators/README.md

 ```

 - `1_GCM_model_runs.jl` : Script to run ADRIA - CoralBlox with the required ADRIADomain and produce processed median coral cover outputs.
 - `2_timeseries_clustering_absolute.jl` : Perform timeseries clustering analysis on reef-area-scaled absolute coral cover.
 Analysis is performed at bioregion, management area and GBR wide scales.
-Cluster assignments for each reef are saved as `analysis_context_layers_carbonate.jl`
+Cluster assignments for each reef are saved as `analysis_context_layers_carbonate.gpkg`
 - `3_collating_context_layers.jl` : Attach the required values for each reef for analysis factors including connectivity metrics, reef DHW levels and perform carbonate budget analysis for a range of carbonate budget live coral cover thresholds.
 - `4_analysis_plots_clustering_carbonate.jl` : Create required results for paper using timeseries data and analysis factors collated in `3_*.jl`.
 Additionally, calculate the proportion of reefs that change cluster assignment across the GCM levels and the proportion of reefs with depths of 1-10m that occur in low and medium coral cover clusters.
 - `5_publication_plots.jl` : Create extra required plots for publication such as a context map and diagram of GCM Equilibium Climate Sensitivity values.